bas080/colcise/README.md

 ## Options

--d	the delimeter to be used
+-d	the delimiter to be used

-select what string to use for seperate the columns.
+select what string to use for separate the columns.
 A space as default

-say if subsequent delimeters should be disregarded of concidered as columns
+say if subsequent delimiters should be disregarded of concidered as columns

-choose what delimeter to use for creating the columns
+choose what delimiter to use for creating the columns

 ## Examples

-### Define what to use as the delimeter
+### Define what to use as the delimiter

 ```javascript
 john = registerPerson("John", "Jiggles");